-The key definition of a complex analytic function is that it has a Taylor series representation, over a region of the complex frequency plane $s=\sigma+j\omega$, that converges in its RoC about the expansion point, with a radius determined by the nearest pole of the function.
+The key definition of a complex analytic function is that it has a Taylor series representation over a region of the complex frequency plane $s = \sigma + j\omega$ that converges in a region of convergence (RoC) about the expansion point, with a radius determined by the nearest pole of the function.
 A further surprising feature of all analytic functions is that within the RoC, the inverse of that function also has a complex analytic expansion.
-Thus given w(s), in theory, we can determine s(w) to any desired accuracy, critically depending on the RoC.
-As an example if $w(s)=e^s$ then its inverse is s(w)=log(w).
+Thus given w(s), we can determine s(w) to any desired accuracy, critically depending on the RoC.
+As an example if $w(s) = e^s$ then its inverse is s(w) = log(w).
 Given the right software (e.g., zviz.m), this relationship may be made precise for every complex analytic function.

-4.4.3 Multivalued Functions
+4.4.3 Multivalued functions

 In the field of mathematics there seems to have been a tug-of-war regarding the basic definition of a function.
-The accepted definition today is a single-valued (i.e.,
+The accepted definition today is a single-valued (i.e., complex analytic) mapping from the domain to the codomain (or range).
+This makes the discussion of multivalued functions somewhat awkward.
+In 1851 Riemann (working with Gauss) resolved this problem for the complex analytic set of multivalued functions by introducing the geometric concept of single-valued sheets, delineated by branch cuts.

-Two simple yet important examples of multivalued functions are the circle $z^2 = x^2 + y^2$ and $w = \log(z)$.
-For example, if we assume $\rho = |z|$ is the radius of the circle, then solving for y(x) gives the double-valued function
+Two simple yet important examples of multivalued functions are the circle $z^2 = x^2 + y^2$ and $w = \log(z)$ .
+For example, if we assume z is the radius of the circle, then solving for y(x) gives the double-valued function

-$$y(x) = \pm \sqrt{\rho^2 - x^2}.$$
+$$y(x) = \pm \sqrt{z^2 - x^2}.$$

-The related function $z = \pm \sqrt{x}$, with $x \in \mathbb{C}$, is shown in Fig. 4.2 as a three-dimensional display in polar coordinates, with z(r) as the vertical axis, as a function of the angle and radius of $x \in \mathbb{C}$.
+The related function $z = \pm \sqrt{x}$ is shown in Fig. 4.2 as a three-dimensional display in polar coordinates, with y(r) as the vertical axis, as a function of the angle and radius of $x \in \mathbb{C}$ .

-If we accept the modern injective definition of a function, as the mapping from one set to a second set, then y(x) is not a function, or even two functions.
+If we accept the modern definition of a function as the mapping from one set to a second set, then y(x) is not a function, or even two functions.
 For example, what if x > z?
 Or worse, what if z = 2j with |x| < 1?
-Riemann's construction, using branch cuts for multivalued function, resolves all these difficulties (as best I know).
+Riemann's construction, using b best I know).